mvonballmo/CSharpHandbook/practices/cleanCode.md

 ## Inheritance vs. Helpers

 The rule here is to only use inheritance where it makes semantic sense to do so.
-If two classes could share code because they perform similar tasks, but aren’t really related, do not give them a common ancestor just to avoid repeating yourself.
+If two classes could share code because they perform similar tasks, but aren't really related, do not give them a common ancestor just to avoid repeating yourself.
 Extract the shared code into a helper class and use that class from both implementations.
-A helper class can be `static`, but may also be an instance.
+Prefer composition of instances over `static` helpers.

 ## Interfaces vs. Abstract Classes